Introduction to the Shell and Command Line on Oracle Linux

 ls -l notes/memo

-25. Use the cat command to view the memo file.
+25. View the contents of the memo file.

 cat notes/memo

-Note: This fails because read permission has been removed from the user.
-Even though you are part of the group, the permissions are viewed in the order in which they appear.
+This command fails after removing the user's read permissions.
+Even though you are part of the group, the commands run in the terminal apply permissions in the order they appear.

 Monitor System Processes

-1. Use the following ps command to list the processes currently running on your system.
+1. List the processes currently running on your system.

 ps